-My husband and I heard about Knollwood through an AD they saw in the Officer’s Magazine.
-We were not ready to move in quite yet we decided to stop in for a tour of the facility.
+My husband and I heard about Knollwood through an advertisement we saw in the [MOAA] Officer’s Magazine.
+We were not ready to move in quite yet, but we decided to stop in for a tour of the facility.
 During the tour, we knew that Knollwood would be the next step for us.
 We went home and tabled the conversation for a later date because we had some traveling to before we were ready to move.

-My husband and I traveled all around the world revisiting all of the places he was stationed while in the military, including Beijing, and travelling all across the US.
-We had a great life together!
+My husband and I traveled all around the world revisiting all of the places he was stationed while in the military, including Beijing, and traveling all across the U.S. We had a great life together!

-After traveling was done, we began to revisit the thought of moving to Knollwood, but that quickly came to a halt because my husband became ill with cancer.
+After traveling, we began to revisit the thought of moving to Knollwood, but that quickly came to a halt because my husband became ill with cancer.
 I wanted to make sure that he lived out the rest of his life where he felt the most comfortable – at home.
-After his passing, I knew it was time to move to Knollwood, but I did not want to give up my home and well, my since of independence and connection to my life… so I didn’t.
+After his passing, I knew it was time to move to Knollwood, but I did not want to give up my home, my sense of independence, and my connection to my life… so I didn’t.

-Knollwood gave my the ability to feel like I could have the best of both worlds – a facility where I could live and people to look out for my and my beautiful home on the water in Annapolis that I drove to every week to visit with family and neighborhood friends.
+Knollwood gave me the ability to feel like I could have the best of both worlds – a facility where I could live and people to look out for me and my beautiful home on the water in Annapolis that I drove to every week to visit with family and neighborhood friends.
 I drove home every week until I couldn’t drive on my own any longer.